 - Make sure candles are on stable surfaces

 - Don't burn candles near trees, curtains or any other flammable items

 - Don't burn trees, wreaths or wrapping paper in the fireplace

-The Chimney Safety Institute of America recommends checking and cleaning the chimney and fireplace area at least once a year
+Check and clean the chimney and fireplace area at least once a year

 Putting up decorations is one of the best ways to get in a holiday mood, however an estimated